grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 #### Configure Application roles for Grafana in the manifest file

-1. Go to **App Registrations**.
-Search for your application and click on it.
+1. Go to **App Registrations**, search for your application, and click it.

-1. Click on **Manifest** and then **Edit**.
+1. Click **Manifest** and then click **Edit**.

+1. Add a Universally Unique Identifier to each role.

-1. Every role requires a [Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier) which you can generate on Linux with `uuidgen`, and on Windows through Microsoft PowerShell with `New-Guid`.
+   Every role requires a [Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier) which you can generate on Linux with `uuidgen`, and on Windows through Microsoft PowerShell with `New-Guid`.

-1. Generate a unique ID for each role and replace each "SOME_UNIQUE_ID" with the generated ID in the manifest file:
+1. Replace each "SOME_UNIQUE_ID" with the generated ID in the manifest file:

     ```json
     	"appRoles": [